ftTower/CyberSecurity-Portfolio/Labs/HTB_A_FOOTPRINTING_LAB/part-3.md

 * LIST (\HasNoChildren) "."
 INBOX
 a OK List completed (0.001 + 0.000 secs).
 ```
+For now, let's dive into these folders.
+`select` allows us to navigate into mailboxes.
 ```
-a select Important
+a3 select Important
 ```

 ```
 * FLAGS (\Answered \Flagged \Deleted \Seen \Draft)
 * OK [PERMANENTFLAGS (\Answered \Flagged \Deleted \Seen \Draft \*)] Flags permitted.
-* 0 EXISTS
+* 0 EXISTS # <- here we can easily see that no files are inside.
 * 0 RECENT
 * OK [UIDVALIDITY 1636509062] UIDs valid
 * OK [UIDNEXT 1] Predicted next UID